gcsalzburg/gcsalzburg.github.io/_posts/2018-06-12-How-to-get-a-job-at-KISKA.md

    name: vanschneider.com
    is_direct_link: true

-excerpt: Interview with Tobias van Schneider for DESK magazine
+excerpt: Fancy working at KISKA in Salzburg?
+Interview with Tobias van Schneider for DESK magazine
 ---

 Read the interview here: https://vanschneider.com/get-job-kiska